carbon-language/carbon-lang/llvm/docs/Proposals/VariableNames.rst

 In some cases renaming acronyms to the full type name will result in overly verbose code.
 Unlike most classes, a variable's scope is limited and therefore some of its purpose can implied from that scope, meaning that fewer words are necessary to give it a clear name.
-For example, in an optization pass the reader can assume that a variable's purpose relates to optimization and therefore an ``OptimizationRemarkEmitter`` variable could be given the name ``remarkEmitter`` or even ``remarker``.
+For example, in an optimization pass the reader can assume that a variable's purpose relates to optimization and therefore an ``OptimizationRemarkEmitter`` variable could be given the name ``remarkEmitter`` or even ``remarker``.